 Jimenez, Matthew

 Brophy College Prep, BS Computer Science Arizona State University.
 After graduation, worked for The Weitz Company as Network Administrator.
 Founder Matek Media 2009, an agency for web development, print design and digital marketing.
-Extra time spent with wife and two daughters, nine and eleven.
-Native Arizonan.

 Koopot, Sherry

 BS Wheaton College, Illinois.
 BSN Nursing at Cal State.
-Surgical nurse two

-family included Boy Scouts, PTA, School Board Creighton Elementary.
+Volunteer work raising family included Boy Scouts, PTA, School Board Creighton Elementary.
 Phoenix

 Art Museum Docent Class ’89, President 2021-2022.